 A Scottish friend introduced me to Selkies some years ago.
-At age 18, I took it into my head to write a children’s story about the grey seals which inhabit the Hebrides islands off the rugged west coast of Scotland.
+At age 18, I took it into my head to write and illustrate a children’s story about the grey seals which inhabit the Hebridean islands off the rugged west coast of Scotland.
+It was called Elmo and the seals.
 My friend couldn’t believe I’d never been there because I’d described the place in perfect detail.
-She excitedly told me all about the legends of the grey seals which she said were very strong in the highlands and Islands.
+She excitedly told me all about the legends of the grey seals which she said were very strong in the Highlands and Islands.

-Below is an excerpt from my novel Saltwater in the Soul which describes the myth of the Selkies.
+The myth of the Selkies is described below in an excerpt from my novel Saltwater in the Soul which describes

-Five years later, I found myself living on the Isle of Erraid on the Scottish west coast, the very place I’d described.
-The tiny, windy, but very magical Erraid had become an extension of the famous Findhorn Community and also the site of the old classic book, Kidnapped, by Robert Louie Stevenson.
-It is also the real life setting for setting for Saltwater in the Soul, the geography being exactly the same.
+Five years later, I found myself living on the Isle of Erraid on the Scottish west coast, which is exactly like the very place I’d described in my story.
+The tiny, windy, but very magical Erraid had become an extension of the famous Findhorn Community.
+It is also the site of the old classic book, Kidnapped, by Robert Louie Stevenson and the real life setting for Saltwater in the Soul.

-As it happened I was one of the Findhorn gardeners who volunteered to be first to prepare the garden for the arrival of other members, so I can offer you my personal glimpses of earlier days at this world renowned community.
+As it happened I was one of the group of Findhorn gardeners who volunteered to go there to prepare Erraid's garden for the arrival of other members, so I can offer you my personal glimpses of earlier days at this world renowned community.

-In true Findhorn style, we planted vege gardens and met the locals as well as the local ghost in cottage number eight, one of the ten on Erraid created by the lighthouse builders.
+In true, in Findhorn style, we planted vege gardens and met the locals as well as the local ghost in cottage number eight.
+There were ten on Erraid which had been created by the lighthouse builders who lived there.
 Our head gardener, another Aussie, decided to sleep in the haunted number eight alone when the rest of us refused of that honor.

 Nevertheless, that week morphed into a freak storm.
-It wreaked havoc, smashed and blew over the ‘Dazzling and Tremendous’ which was the name given to the famous outdoor dunny.
-Actually, it was the first line of a poem written on the door by someone enamored of the sunrise.
+It wreaked havoc, smashed and blew over the ‘Dazzling and Tremendous’ which was the name given we'd to our makeshift outdoor dunny.
+Actually, the title was the first line of a poem written on the door by someone enamored of the sunrise.

-The storm delivered seventeen feet of snow to the east coast of Scotland.
-We were trapped on Erraid and couldn’t get back to Findhorn for a couple of weeks.
-A train was also lost under the snow for a few days on its way to Inverness, though it didn’t bother the Scots on board.
+That storm delivered seventeen feet of snow to the east coast of Scotland., so we were trapped on Erraid and couldn’t get back to Findhorn for a couple of weeks.
+A train on its way to Inverness was also lost under the snow for a few days, though this didn’t bother the Scots on board.
 They simply drank up the whisky and partied till they were found.

 Image created by Alice Reagan for 'Faces of Findhorn' a book by the community.